pozitronik/sinner/README.md

 ```
 (The player can be switched to distributed mode itself via the menu).

 By default, distributed mode uses TCP ports 5556 and 5555, but these can be customized.
-See [Server module](/docs/modules.md#server-the-server-module) for more details.
+See [Server module](/docs/modules.md#server-the-server-module) documentation for more details.

 ## Virtual camera feature